 Are the Factory Spark Plugs Good?

 The factory plug was mainly used because of its durability and emissions qualities.
 Ford was required to hit 50,000 miles for the emissions warranty as dictated by the federal government.
 The factory plugs work quite well on stock and mildly modified cars.
 However, there are some gains to be made through the aftermarket.
 There are also situations where plugs with different heat ranges are needed.

+Heat range is often a term referred to when looking at a new set of plugs, and it’s actually an important characteristic to understand.
 The heat range is the temperature at the tip of the spark plug electrode in a running engine.
+Think of it as the temperature at which the spark plug works best at, and how capable the plug is of resisting heat.
 The heat range does not affect the temperature of the combustion chamber directly.
 However, the heat from the combustion chamber can cause the temperature of the electrode to rise.
 Spark plugs with a lower heat range are set to be “colder” and vise-versa.

 The Importance of the Proper Heat Range

 It is important to choose a spark plug with the proper heat range for your Mustang.
 For example, with forced induction a “colder” spark plug should be used.
 This is due to the increase in pressure inside the combustion chambers.
 Using a spark plug with a higher heat range will cause detonation or “pinging”.
 This is also the case in high combustion engines.

 Spark Plug Manufactures' Heat Ranges